-- 41. Contracts.
+- 39. Contracts.
 The following subparagraphs provide additional requirements pertaining to contracts awarded by the state for the provision of health care services under TennCare II. - a.
 Procurement and the subsequent final contracts developed to implement selective contracting by the state with any provider group shall be subject to CMS approval prior to implementation. - b.
 Payments under contracts with public agencies that are not competitively bid in a process involving multiple bidders shall not exceed the documented costs incurred in furnishing covered services to eligible individuals (or a reasonable estimate with an adjustment factor no greater than the annual change in the consumer price index). - c.
 With respect to CHOICES and ECF CHOICES, the state established minimum guidelines regarding the person-centered service plan, the processes for the development of the plan, and the monitoring of its implementation.
 These expectations were submitted to CMS and are reflected in the MCO contract.
 Any changes in the contract requirements related to the subjects enumerated below will be submitted to CMS for review prior to executing a contract amendment with an MCO.
 CMS will respond within 15 working days of receipt of the draft.
 The required subject areas are as follows: - i.
 The individuals who develop the person-centered service plan (and their requisite qualifications); - ii.
-The individuals who are expected to participate in the plan development process; - iii.
+The individuals who are expected to participate in the plan development process;

+- iii.
 Timing of the plan, how and when it is updated, including mechanisms to address changing circumstances and needs (and expectations regarding scheduling and location of meetings to accommodate individuals receiving services); - iv.
 Types of assessments that are conducted as a part of the service plan development process; - v.
-How participants are informed of the services available to them;
+How participants are informed of the services available to them; - vi.

-- vi.
 How the process ensures that the service plan addresses the participants' desired outcomes, needs and preferences; and - vii.
 The plans' responsibilities for implementing and monitoring the plan of care. - d.
 The state will require the MCOs to develop and maintain emergency/contingency plans in the event that a large provider of services collapses or is otherwise unable to provide needed services.
 These contingency plans will be available for inspection by state officials upon request. - e.
-The state will monitor loss ratios of the managed care plans.
+The state will monitor loss ratios of the managed care plans. - f.
+The state has met its obligation to provide coverage of FQHC and RHC services by ensuring each of its MCOs contracts with at least one FQHC and RHC in each of its service areas.